 Instructor: Nikhil Mittal

-Description: HackerOne bug hunters have earned $20 million in bug bounties until 2017 and they are expected to earn $100 million by the end of 2020.
+Description: HackerOne bug hunters have earned over $100 million in bug bounties so far.
 Some of HackerOne customers include the United States Department of Defense, General Motors, Uber, Twitter, and Yahoo.
 It clearly shows where the challenges and opportunities are for you in the upcoming years.
 What you need is a solid technical training by one of the Top 10 HackerOne bug hunters.

 Modern web applications are complex and it’s all about full-stack nowadays.
 That’s why you need to dive into full-stack exploitation if you want to master web attacks and maximize your payouts.
 Say ‘No’ to classical web application hacking.
 Join this unique hands-on training and become a full‑stack exploitation master.